hydrogen18/fairywren/README.rst

 postgresql
     A dictionary of values.
 These are passed to the constructor of psycopg2.connect verbatim

-torrentPath
-    A string which is the path GDBM file.
-Fairywren stores uploaded BitTorrent files in this database.
-If the file does not exist it will be created.

 secure
     A boolean indicating if sesssion cookies issued should be flagged